 A detective story

-The schedule of a comprehensive inspection of the University library stock — the first one in several dozen years — was set by Order No 1053/1 of 23 July 2007, which was issued following, among other things, the results of a meeting between SPbU’s leadership and an important guest from Moscow who, after hearing about the bad condition of book storage areas, the library equipment and the system of monitoring the preservation of books, flatly refused to even take a quick look at all the “mess” and instead recommended “taking an inventory of the University’s book stock” (on the condition of the University library holdings, see The Virtual Office: We managed to put an end to lawlessness; Books returned to the readers; Minutes of the Rector’s Meeting held on 22 June 2015, cause 7).
+The schedule of a comprehensive inspection of the University library stock — the first one in several dozen years — was set by Order No 1053/1 of 23 July 2007, which was issued following, among other things, the results of a meeting between St Petersburg University’s leadership and an important guest from Moscow who, after hearing about the bad condition of book storage areas, the library equipment, and the system of monitoring the preservation of books, flatly refused to even take a quick look at all the “mess” and instead recommended “taking an inventory of the University’s book stock” (on the condition of the University library holdings, see The Virtual Office: We managed to put an end to lawlessness; Books returned to the readers; Minutes of the Rector’s Meeting held on 22 June 2015, clause 7).

-Unfortunately, these arguments did not convince the participants of the meeting, and the construction work started.
+Unfortunately, these arguments did not convince the participants of the meeting, and the construction work began.
 It is interesting to note, however, that the funds directly allocated for the reconstruction of the premises to house the library holdings, in violation of all regulations, were spent not on the approved project but on renovation of a boiler house, while the boiler house itself was structurally joined to the building of the former NIIZK (i.e., to the building of the future library).

-As a result of the reconstruction of the former NIFI building held in 2005-2006, an additional structure with an attic floor was constructed, which was also joined to the main building.
+As a result of the reconstruction of the former NIFI building that took place in 2005-2006, an additional structure with an attic floor was constructed, which was also joined to the main building.
 The reconstruction was carried out in the absence of any documents permitting such work (see Minutes of the Rector’s Meeting held on 27 January 2014 (with Addendum of 13 February 2015, clause 2).
 The construction permit was obtained only two years after the start of the construction.
-By that time, a large part of the funds allocated for the renovation and reconstruction had been spent (see Minutes of the Rector’s Meeting held on 05 December 2011, clause 5).
+By that time, a large part of the funds allocated for the renovation and reconstruction had already been spent (see Minutes of the Rector’s Meeting held on 05 December 2011, clause 5).

 In the early 2008, heads of the University facilities administration joined forces with the deans of some faculties and ardently insisted on the need to move the most valuable library stock to the “additional building with an attic floor” as soon as possible — for the sake of “saving the books”!
-This issue was discussed by the Academic Council Permanent Committee for Academic Affairs chaired by the former dean of the Faculty of Medicine S. Petrov.
-The Committee unanimously supported the initiative and submitted a respective request to Vice Rector for Research I. Gorlinsky, to whom the director of the library reported at the time.
+This issue was discussed by the Academic Council Permanent Committee for Academic Affairs chaired by the former dean of the Faculty of Medicine, S. Petrov.
+The Committee unanimously supported the initiative and submitted a respective request to Vice-Rector for Research, I. Gorlinsky, to whom the director of the library reported at the time.

 A detective story 2

 Inventory checking of the library holdings has been carried out for more than eight years, but the library remains open for its readers.
-The previous full stock take was held in 1953, and back then the library remained closed for readers for three years and the library employees spent all their working hours taking stock of the library holdings… If the University has a lot of books and stocktaking has not been held for a long time, it is hard to identify the priorities (more than 500,000 books found by the Rector in Peterhof were all checked against the records in 2011—2012; books from the library of the Bestuzhev Courses were checked against the accounting documents in 2012; sorting out and stock take of about 90,000 books from the basement of the Jeu de Paum buildings is now in progress, see A Book Clinic; The Virtual Office: We managed to put an end to lawlessness).
+The previous full stock take was held in 1953, and back then the library remained closed for readers for three years and the library employees spent all their working hours taking stock of the library holdings… If the University has a lot of books and stocktaking has not been held for a long time, it is hard to identify the priorities (more than 500,000 books found by the Rector in Peterhof were all checked against the records in 2011—2012; books from the library of the Bestuzhev Courses were checked against the accounting documents in 2012; sorting out and taking stock of about 90,000 books from the basement of the Jeu de Paum buildings is now in progress, see A Book Clinic; The Virtual Office: We managed to put an end to lawlessness).

 This process took a new turn after certain dramatic events.
-More than a year ago, somebody robbed the summer house of one of SPbU employees.
-The law-enforcement agencies found some of the stolen property and at that point informed the University that among the recovered things there were several valuable 19th-century editions with the stamp of the Museum of Antiquities of St. Petersburg Imperial University!
+More than a year ago, somebody robbed the summer house of an employee of St Petersburg University.
+The law-enforcement agencies found some of the stolen property and at that point informed the University that among the recovered things there were several valuable 19th-century editions with the stamp of the Museum of Antiquities of St Petersburg Imperial University!
 It should be stressed that the robbed employee included these books in the list of stolen property as personal possessions!
 The initial materials of the criminal case already showed that there was some connection between the storage of the books in the house of the University employee and the books from the so-called “departmental collections”, which are regarded by some staff members not so much as the University’s books but as “belonging to their department”.
-This is when a decision was made to start immediately an inspection of the work procedures and the preservation of books in “departmental collections”.
+This is when a decision was made to immediately begin an inspection of the work procedures and the preservation of books in “departmental collections”.
 It was then found out that the so-called “book collections of departments and societies” include tens of thousands of University books which cost millions of roubles, according to preliminary estimates (see The Virtual Office: We managed to put an end to lawlessness).

 Within the walls of the University, you will find numerous thematic collections.
-“They have been in the making for many decades, and some of them, for instant, history and philology collections, date back to the 19th century, to the museums and exhibitions rooms of the University.
+“They have been in the making for many decades, and some of them, for instance, history and philology collections, date back to the 19th century, to the museums and exhibitions rooms of the University.
 These book collections were created by teachers and other staff members: they sometimes wanted to have the books that they had personally bought to be at hand at their work place; some books were gifts; sometimes researchers would bequeath whole thematic collections to the University because they wanted their colleagues to continue using them in their research and teaching work,” M. Karpova explained.